 by Laura Barns

+2020 is a big year for tackling climate change.
 So we’ve put together some tips for making ‘little leaps’ that will have a big impact.
 Because it’s a leap year.
 Clever, right?

-Use your voice: in fighting the climate crisis, people power has never been more important than now.
+In fighting the climate crisis, people power has never been more important than now.
 Write to your local MP and ask for updates on how they’re tackling climate change, and engage with brands you shop with to find out what initiatives they have in place to be as planet-kind as possible.
 You can read more about our sustainability mission here.

-Buy bars of soap instead of handwash: until the day comes where all shops offer refilling stations for stuff like shampoo/conditioner/shower gel etc. there are a few things you can do to be greener in the bathroom.
+Until the day comes where all shops offer refilling stations for stuff like shampoo/conditioner/shower gel etc. there are a few things you can do to be greener in the bathroom.
 Simple things like switching your handwash to a bar of soap is great, as is seeking out bamboo toothbrushes and razors instead of plastic alternatives.

-Steer clear from paper cups/plastic bottles/plastic straws: so you’ll have definitely heard this one by now, but there’s a reason it’s shared so much… they are amongst the easiest things to avoid.
+So you’ll have definitely heard this one by now, but there’s a reason it’s shared so much… they are amongst the easiest things to avoid.
 Investing in reusable cups, bottles and straws is a great way to save the fish and save some cash, as most retailers will give you money off your purchase if you provide your own.
 Or go totally old school and skip the straw altogether.
 (Just watch out for the ice cubes).

-Cut down on energy usage in your home: as well as saving money, save the planet by making a few simple swaps with your appliances, heating and lighting at home.
+As well as saving money, save the planet by making a few simple swaps with your appliances, heating and lighting at home.
 Switch your plugs off when not in use, use low-energy bulbs and invest in a smart meter for your radiators.

-Leave the car at home: one in four car trips in the UK are under a mile.
+One in four car trips in the UK are under a mile.
 So dig out your comfy shoes and walk, or cycle more, to reduce your carbon footprint and improve your health…everybody wins.

-Swap some foodie staples: you don’t need to automatically swap everything you eat.
+You don’t need to automatically swap everything you eat.
 Starting small can make a huge difference.
 For example, next time you’re shopping for yoghurt, try a coconut-based alternative.
 Or switch up your usual butter option for Flora, which offers a fully-vegan selection now.

-Replacing eggs: eggs are a biggie as they seem to be in all the good stuff.
+Eggs are a biggie as they seem to be in all the good stuff.
 Luckily, they’re also one of the easiest things to substitute.
 We could go on for hours about this.
 In fact, we did.
 Check out our blog post on all things egg replacement.

-Ditch dairy milk: especially if you can’t function without caffeine (i.e. me) it can be a challenge to find the right dairy alternative for your coffee.
+Especially if you can’t function without caffeine (i.e. me) it can be a challenge to find the right dairy alternative for your coffee.
 Luckily, there are SHED loads of different options now.
 This is a great round-up and includes some of our faves.